 SAG overtime and double overtime

 As you budget SAG payroll, it’s important to note that the minimum daily rate applies to standard 8-hour work days, or 10-hour work days for most weekly players.
-(Check here for current SAG minimum rates) If your schedule calls for longer shooting days, you will need to account for wages paid at the overtime rate after 8 hours, and double overtime rate after 12 hours.
+(Check here for current SAG minimum rates.)
+If your schedule calls for longer shooting days, you will need to account for wages paid at the overtime rate after 8 hours, and the double overtime rate after 12 hours.
 The overtime rate for your SAG-AFTRA cast members will be 1.5 times their straight time rate, with straight time being calculated as the performer’s contracted rate divided by 8.

 Double overtime for your SAG-AFTRA members is 2.0 times the straight time rate, but there are a few additional notes to keep in mind:

-- Under the Short Project Agreement and Ultra Low Budget Project agreements, the straight time rate when calculating double overtime must at least equal the Moderate Low Budget Agreement minimum ($45.00 / hour).
+- Under the Short Project Agreement and Ultra Low Budget Project agreements, the straight time rate when calculating double overtime must at least equal the Moderate Low Budget Agreement minimum straight time ($45.00 / hour).